tcarmean/myth_commercial_cut/README.md

 Cut commercials from a MythTV Recording and Transcode

-This is a python take of the script created by Reuben Crane:
+This is a python take on the script created by Reuben Crane:

 http://reubencrane.com/blog/mythtv-commercial-cut-script/